huberfe/huberfe.github.io/jobs.md

 The position is offered for 2 years, with a salary of approx. 140'000 PLN gross / year and travel funding.
 The position includes Polish social security coverage, including health insurance.
 See [Calculla](https://calculla.com/polish_net_gross_earnings_calculator) for approximate net earnings, and [Numbeo](https://www.numbeo.com/cost-of-living/in/Gdansk) for cost of living estimates.

-Applicants shhould send their application (CV, names + email of two references, copy or link to PhD thesis, a research statement is strongly encouraged, signed [data processing statement](data_processing_statement_POSTDOC.pdf)) with subject “NCN Postdoc” to:  felix.huber@ug.edu.pl
+Applicants should send their application (CV, names + email of two references, copy or link to PhD thesis, a research statement is strongly encouraged, signed [data processing statement](data_processing_statement_POSTDOC.pdf)) with subject “NCN Postdoc” to:  felix.huber@ug.edu.pl

 ## Hints for applicants: